DellOptiplex755/Sprint-UICC-Unlock-Method/README.md

 ⭐ Once you have every file in place, click **Start**, and your device should begin to flash ⭐ If everything went well, you should see PASS in ODIN, and your device should reboot!

-> ❗❗ **IF THE FLASH FAILS, YOU MAY BE UNABLE TO CONTINUE..
+> ❗❗ **IF THE FLASH FAILS, YOU WILL BE UNABLE TO CONTINUE..
 DOUBLE CHECK THAT YOU DOWNLOADED REGION CODE "SPR"** ❗❗

 <img width="871" height="649" alt="image" src="https://github.com/user-attachments/assets/d7d73c3f-56da-42d7-858a-de9ca38f55d8" />